 Tell the kids that they will either get a flower or a rock.

 Roll a dice; if odd you get a rock if even you get a flower.

 Give either an old wilted flower or a pretty rock depending on what they roll.
-Discuss what their expectation had been.
+The children were hoping for the flower and it was fun to see their reactions when they saw the old flower.
+Discuss what their expectations had been.

 Materials: Vocabulary words.
 You can use our vocabulary words for the fourth grade or use the ones from our teacher resource guide.

 You can’t get in the gate until you “pass” the vocabulary test.

 Materials: Magnetic Words

 Put word magnets in sentences.
 Have fun comparing the sentences you made.